Skip to Content

 For those unfamiliar, keno is similar to a lottery where 20 numbered balls are drawn from a bowl of 80.
 All you have to do is guess which numbers will be pulled.
 Easier said than done.

-Visit a Speakeasy: The Lock Speakeasy can be found within the Cabinet of Curiosities at Horseshoe and specializes in creating craft cocktails based on your mood, zodiac sign, and favorite vacation destination.
+Visit a Speakeasy: The Lock Speakeasy is located in the Cabinet of Curiosities in “the back hallway” at Horseshoe and specializes in craft cocktails tailored to your mood, zodiac sign, and favorite vacation destination.

 The Lock Speakeasy door, which resembles a vault door.